 Introduction

 It is well established that pathogenic variants (path_variants) in BRCA1 and BRCA2 (BRCA1/2) genes are strongly associated with a high lifetime risk of developing breast (BC) and/or ovarian cancer (OC).
 Whilst the lifetime risk of breast and ovarian cancer in the general population is 10%-12.5% and 1.5%-2%, respectively, various studies have shown that path_variants in the BRCA1/2 genes confer cumulative lifetime risk for developing BC of 35%-87% and 15%-60% for developing OC (1–3).
 Therefore, substantial effort has been deployed into developing specific surveillance and risk reducing strategies worldwide.
 Current risk management options for women with a BRCA1/2 path_variant include regular surveillance, chemoprevention and risk reducing surgery (RRS): risk reducing mastectomy (RRM), risk reducing salpingo-oophorectomy (RRSO), or both (4).
-Whilst breast surveillance, including regular breast self-examination, clinical breast examination, mammography and breast MRI, is effective for early BC detection (5), it is not effective in cancer prevention.
-Moreover, there is not any effective surveillance for early detection or prevention of OC that decreases mortality, as regular transvaginal ultrasound and CA125 estimation are ineffective (6, 7).
+Whilst breast surveillance, including regular breast self-examination, clinical breast examination, mammography and breast MRI, is effective for early BC detection (5), it is not effective in cancer risk reduction.
+Moreover, there is no effective surveillance for early detection of OC that decreases mortality, as regular transvaginal ultrasound and CA125 estimation are ineffective (6, 7).
 On the other hand, there is considerable evidence that RRS reduces breast (8–10) and ovarian (8, 11–13) cancer risks in BRCA1/2 path_variant carriers, albeit with negative consequences related to the surgery itself (14).
-Consequently, RRM and RRSO are widely recommended for BRCA1/2 path_variant carriers and used to reduce their risks of developing breast and ovarian cancer.
+Consequently, RRSO is widely recommended for BRCA1/2 path_variant carriers to reduce their risks of developing ovarian cancer.
+In addition, RRM is discussed in depth and offered as an option for BRCA1/2 path_variant carriers, taking into account the efficacy of early detection of BC.

-Risk-reducing surgeries in BRCA1/2 carriers have been shown to be both clinically (15) and cost effective (16).
-A recent meta-analysis of four prospective trials involving 2635 patients on the efficacy of RRM in BRCA1/2 path_variant carriers demonstrated a significant risk reduction in BC incidence (HR=0.06, 95%CI=0.01–0.41, p=0.005) (17).
+Risk-reducing surgeries in BRCA1/2 carriers have been shown to be both clinically effective (15) and cost effective (16).
+A meta-analysis of four prospective trials involving 2635 patients on the efficacy of RRM in BRCA1/2 path_variant carriers demonstrated a significant risk reduction in BC incidence (HR=0.06, 95%CI=0.01–0.41, p=0.005) (17).
 The efficacy of RRSO was demonstrated by meta-analysis of three prospective trials involving 9192 BRCA1/2 path_variant carriers with a significant risk-reduction in ovarian/primary peritoneal cancer incidence after surgery (HR=0.19, 95%CI=0.13–0.27, p<0.00001) (13).

 Filippo-Morton and colleagues found a steady and significant increase in the uptake of RRS since 2006, reported in the literature (18).
 The growing proportion of women undergoing RRM (18%-50%) and RRSO (27%-78%) is thought to be related to improved surgical and reconstructive options and techniques, better education of BRCA1/2 path_variant carriers, and greater availability of genetic testing (GT) and counselling commensurate with cancer diagnosis (18).
 Moreover, women choosing one RRS are significantly more likely to then choose to undergo the other (19).